merenlab/merenlab.org/data/micr-obs-future/index.md

 ```

-The output will be put into a directory called `SAR11SPLIT`, which will then contain individual directories with contig.db and profile.db for each reference genome and recruited reads.
+The output will be put into a directory called `SAR11SPLIT`, which will then contain individual directories with `contig.db` and `profile.db` for each reference genome and recruited reads.

 ### Determine which samples to continue working with

 #### Get contig-level coverage and detection stats
-We will be using [`anvi-profile-blitz`](https://anvio.org/help/main/programs/anvi-profile-blitz/) to find out which samples are useful (e.g. cutoff of: my genomes should be covered 10x).
+We will be using [`anvi-profile-blitz`](https://anvio.org/help/main/programs/anvi-profile-blitz/) to find out which samples are useful (e.g. cutoff of: my genomes should be covered 10x and detected 0.5).

 `anvi-profile-blitz` allows the fast profiling of BAM files to get contig- or gene-level coverage and detection stats.